mozilla/quality.mozilla.org/plugins/cms-tree-page-view/readme.txt

 7. Quickly switch between regular list view and tree view using the switch icon

 == Changelog ==

+= 1.2.3 =
+- Removed an ugly pixel in the tree icon
+- Minor CSS changes to tree icon
+- Updated French translation

 = 1.2.2 =
 - Hide "inside" link if post type is draft, since you can't create new post inside a page with status draft (limitation/bug with Wordpress)